 The Group makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets within the next financial year are the fair value of non-quoted investments.
 The fair value of financial instruments that are not traded in an active market is determined by reference to the published net asset values of such underlying funds, as adjusted where relevant by the board of directors as described in the accounting policies.
 In the case of such an adjustment, changes in assumptions could affect the reported fair value of these investments.
-The variety of valuation bases that may be adopted, the quality of management information provided by fund investments and the lack of liquid markets for such fund investments means that there are inherent difficulties in determining the fair values of these investments may differ from the fair values reflected in these financial statements and the differences may be material.
+The variety of valuation bases that may be adopted, the quality of management information provided by fund investments and the lack of liquid markets for such fund investments means that there are inherent difficulties in determining the fair values of these investments that cannot be fully eliminated.
+Therefore, the amounts realised on the sale or redemption of fund investments may differ from the fair values reflected in these financial statements and the differences may be material.

-Foreign exchange rates 4
+Foreign exchange rates